 Gould guided the Trojans back to another championship and a program-record 40 victories in 2016, as the Trojans finished 40-18 and as the Crossroads League regular season and tournament champions.
 TU defeated three top-25 teams, made its fifth appearance in the NAIA National Tournament Opening Round and ranked seventh among all baseball programs in the NAIA with a 3.33 team grade-point average.

 Gould has made multiple appearances as a guest speaker at the Indiana High School Baseball Coaches Association.
 In 2008 he spoke on the topic of Effective Indoor Practice Planning, followed by Catching Drills for the Complete Catcher in 2009 and 2012.

 In addition to the accomplishments on the diamond, Gould has developed a highly successful camps program at Taylor, growing the TU Baseball Camps to over 100 participants at each of three sessions in January and February.

 A 2002 Taylor graduate, Gould was an all-conference catcher for the Trojans and started all four years on the baseball team, winning the then-MCC Tournament Championship in 1999.

-Gould and his wife, Kate, live in Fort Wayne with their newborn daughter, Penelope.
+Gould and his wife, Kate, live in Fort Wayne with their one-year old daughter, Penelope.

-The 2017 season is the second for Devin Wilburn as an assistant coach on the diamond for the Trojans.
+The 2018 season is the third for Devin Wilburn as an assistant coach on the diamond for the Trojans.
 Wilburn works primarily with the TU hurlers, after capping a playing career on the mound for Ball State University.

 During his first season with the Trojans, Wilburn saw the TU pitching staff rank No. 16 in the NAIA in earned-run average (3.24), No. 18 in opponent batting average (.247) and No. 29 in strikeouts (388).